 Once upon a time I lived in a silent enclosed community as a contemplative monk (Trappist).
 This voyage through my inner landscape brought healing and insight, and finally, lasting peace.

-Aindriú was a Trappist monk for 21 years.
-His Buddhist practice preceeded and continued to develop even after entry into this Roman Catholic monastic order, leading him to a monastery where he could follow an intensive koan training while still an enclosed Christian monk.
-After leaving the monastery, he trained further in Guru Yoga and began to generate his own Celtic Dharma.
+Although a Trappist monk for 21 years, my Buddhist practice preceeded and continued to develop even after entry into this Roman Catholic monastic order.
+My interest lead me to transfer to another monastery in the same Order where I could follow an intensive koan training while remaining an enclosed Christian monk.
+After leaving the Trappists in 2011, I trained further in Guru Yoga and began to generate my own Dharma.

 I have a particularly strong connection with the Irish figure of Columcille, described by some as the 'last Irish Druid', and with those of his ancient lineage, a western lineage originating perhaps even before the time of Atlantis.
 I left the monastery in 2011 after a powerful vision showing that my place was back out in the world, helping where I could in my own way.

 Being half-Irish, I've always felt deeply drawn to the Celtic tradition.
 Unable to recognize myself in anything currently 'out there', and inspired by my vision when a monk, I founded the Order of the Longing Look.
 Within this Order, I now offer Anam Cara counselling, teach the Celtic School of Buddhism and share the insights of Shamanic Druidry via workshops and online.